Circle around a simple wreath this holiday made of PVC pipe, glue and a piece of chain.

 - Spray paint

-1. Using a mitre saw, cut all PVC pipes into lengths of approximately 5 3/4 inches.
+1. Using a miter saw, cut all PVC pipes into lengths of approximately 5 3/4 inches.

 2. Arrange the pieces around a round object that is approximately 6 inches in diameter.
 A roll of duct tape would work, as would a 6-inch bowl.
 Arrange the pieces with the different sizes evenly distributed.
 The only requirement is that you place 2-inch pieces where the chain will eventually go.
 That would be at approximately the 10 o’clock position and the 2 o’clock position on the wreath.